Firm Profiles

 Assessment Centre

-Candidates are given approximately one hour to review a commercial scenario and produce a written report.
+For the first task, candidates are given approximately one hour to review a commercial scenario and produce a written report.
 The task assesses commercial awareness and the ability to structure and communicate advice clearly.
-Legal knowledge is not required; instead, the focus is on analysing business information and making reasoned recommendations.
+Legal knowledge is not required as the focus is on analysing business information and making reasoned recommendations.

 Firm Profiles